epfl-ada/ada-2025-project-zlayjiya/README.md

 ### 5. How did the Youniverse evolve over time?

-- How has the structure of this digital cosmos evolved from 2005 to 2019: have new galaxies emerged, merged, or faded over time?
+- How has the structure of this digital cosmos evolved over time: have new galaxies emerged, merged, or faded over time?

 ## Data Preprocessing